Grilled Flat Iron Steak: How to Grill Flat Iron Steak at Home

 We love a good flatiron steak on the grill for the same reasons!
 Additionally, flat iron steak has excellent marbling (fat content) throughout the meat.
 On the grill, this fat renders down nicely, keeping the steak tender, juicy, and flavorful, bite after bite.

-How to Make Grilled Flat Iron Steak
+How to Prepare Flat Iron Steak for the Grill

 Get everything you need to start grilling before you fire it up and get your steak ready.
 Have salt, pepper, olive oil, and any sauce you might want to add to the meat, ready to go.
-Grab a pair of grilling tongs or spatula and a plate to set the steak on when you’re done.
+Grab a pair of grilling tongs or a spatula and a plate to set the steak on when you’re done.
 Don’t forget the meat thermometer!
 You’ll want to have it handy to check the temperature of your steak before removing it from the grill.

-If you’re going to have any sides or toppings, like caramelized onion or a Dijon mustard sauce, with your flat iron steak, go ahead and prepare it before you preheat the grill.
+If you’re going to have any sides or toppings, like caramelized onion or a Dijon mustard sauce, with your flat iron steak, go ahead and prepare them before you preheat the grill.
 Flat iron cooks fast on the grill, and it can be difficult to manage different cook times simultaneously.

 Next, it’s time to get your steak ready to grill.
 Remove the steak from the fridge and pat it dry with a paper towel.
 Drizzle olive oil on it, and sprinkle salt and black pepper on all sides.
 You can also use a dash of steak seasoning or add your preferred rub for extra flavor.
 Don’t slice it into thin strips just yet; we’ll do that when it’s done cooking.